PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 title: "babushka v0.6"
 ---

 I've been chipping away at the latest round of babushka updates over the last six weeks or so.
 They involved changes to several babushka components, and several new ones.
 I let the updates cool in a topic branch while I turned the design over in my hands to see if it felt right.
-After some tweaks I've decided it does, and so earlier this week I merged the changes to master.
+After some tweaks I've decided it does, and so earlier this week I merged the changes to [master][master].
 If you update or install today you'll have the latest updates---as I write, at v0.6.1.

-To install for the first time, or update an existing system, just run

-    bash -c "`curl babushka.me/up`"

-That script downloads a temporary copy of babushka that is used to run `babushka babushka`, which installs babushka for real.
-So if you already have babushka installed, you can just run that instead.
+If you haven't used babushka before, [here's a quick getting started guide][getting-started].

+The latest round of updates involved a redesign of the way deps and dep sources work, in order to make collaboration easier, nudge usage in the direction of decentralised collaboration, and address what were obvious scaling barriers.
+The syntax has largely remained the same, but a lot of the plumbing has been redesigned and reconnected, and a couple of changes to the DSL were required.

+A lot of the internal changes aren't directly visible; they just mean that dep sources are a lot smoother and more automatic now.
+The visible changes arose from the fact that the more people start writing deps, the more people tread on each others' toes with naming collisions.
+As such, dep sources had to be made completely independent of each other.
+This involved a few separate changes to the way sources work.
+I'm sure there's a good foot-related pun there that explains

+- Instead of loading deps from all sources into a single pool, each source has its own pool now, so there are no naming conflicts across sources.

+- To reference a dep that isn't in the same source or one of the core sources, its name has to be namespaced---like `benhoskings:textmate` above.
+- The source system was redesigned so that it no longer distinguishes between sources that were added manually, and sources that were auto-added by a namespaced dep.
+Everything is automatic now, and the sources.yml config file has been eliminated.
+The only use of sources.yml was specifying load order, and now that sources are independent, load order doesn't really mean anything.
+- Instead of storing sources in `/usr/local/babushka/sources` for all to share, they're user-specific now, and live in `~/.babushka/sources`.
+- Now that babushka knows where to look for namespaced deps, sources are only loaded when a dep inside them is required.
+The old design loaded all known sources all the time.

+- Defining meta deps used to add a top-level method, like `pkg` or `tmbundle`, and since those can't be namespaced, they had to go.

 ## But,